|Stories Scripts Videos Music Non-Fiction Books Blog|

 The Future's So Bright

-The 14/48 Projects partnered again this year with Infinity Box Theatre Project to produce 14/48: Centrifuge 2, an event which paired five playwrights and five science writers to create an evening of 14/48 style theatre.
+The 14/48 Projects partnered with Infinity Box Theatre Project to produce 14/48: Centrifuge 2, an event which paired five playwrights and five science writers to create an evening of 14/48 style theatre.
 This year I was paired with Elle O'Brien, who brought an absolutely fascinating topic to the table that was irresistible to work with, as you'll hopefully see in the resulting play below.
 The format of the night was that each science writer presented a talk of up to five minutes, which was followed by each companion play.
 With Elle's permission, the text of her talk is presented here first to provide the context, then the script of the play follows.
 My random draw was to write a play for two men and one woman; the randomly drawn theme of the night was "Continuity"; the show was presented May 5-6, 2017.
 Mood Ring 2.0

 A talk by Elle O'Brien Iím Elle OíBrien.
 Iím a science writer and researcher at the University of Washington, where I study speech and hearing.
 Recently, I encountered an article in one of my favorite journals, IEEE, that looked a lot like what might happen if electrical engineers set out to improve upon the mood ring.

 If youíve been around the last few decades, youíve probably tried on a mood ring, and you know that itís a fad product that claims to reveal your emotions by its changing color.
 Of course, the ring doesnít know a thing about anger or disappointment or contentment or any other feeling.
 Itís not magic, itís a thermochromic liquid crystal.
 Itís responding to fluctuations in skin temperature, which you would have learned if you squeezed your ring and watched the readout change from ďromanticĒ to ďunsettledĒ.